Watt-level ultrafast 1.75 {\mu}m laser system based on thulium-doped core and terbium-doped cladding fluoride fibers: Pulse compression results

-At first, we investigated the effect of different pumping powers to the pulse duration of the retrieved spectrum for the case when the CFBG is not yet-fine tuned.
-We only adjusted the grating pair distance to obtain the shortest pulse duration and to minimize the GDD.
+At first, we investigated the effect of different pumping powers on the pulse duration of the retrieved spectrum for the case when the CFBG is not yet-fine tuned.
+We only adjusted the grating pair distance L to obtain the shortest pulse duration and to minimize the GDD.
 The output of the grating pair is characterized using second harmonic generation frequency-resolved optical gating (SHG-FROG, \textit{FemtoEasy}).
-The results are shown in Fig.~\ref{fig:Fig4}.
-The optimal distance between the gratings was found to be 174 mm and was constant for all pumping powers.
-No significant difference on the measured pulse duration for different pump powers.
-The duration of the compressed pulse for 2.23 W, 5.10 W, 9.13 W, and 9.75 W were 220 fs, 220 fs, 227 fs, and 225 fs, respectively.
+The results are shown in Figure~\ref{fig:Fig4}.
+We found that the optimal distance between the gratings was 174~mm and was constant for all pumping powers.
+There are no significant differences in the measured pulse duration for different pump powers.
+This indicates that nonlinear effects are well-balanced by the dispersion in the system.
+The durations of the compressed pulses for 2.23 W, 5.10 W, 9.13 W, and 9.75 W were 248 fs, 241 fs, 238 fs, and 243~fs, respectively.
 From each retrieved spectral phase, we calculated the TOD at each pump power and determined that the absolute dispersion between 2.23~W and 9.75~W is sufficiently small ($\sim10^{-5}$~ps\textsuperscript{3}).
 Hence, no evident phase distortion or nonlinear effects were observed in the SHG signal.
-Specifically, for a pump power of 9.75 W, as shown in Fig. \ref{fig:Fig4}(d,h), we compressed the pulse to 225 fs which is very close to its transform limited duration of 224 fs.
-Though we have not fine-tuned the CFBG, the pulse duration is already shorter than that of our previous system (254 fs) \cite{okada2024femtosecond}.
-Moreover, the retrieved spectrum has a very low intensity in the $\geq$ 1.8 {\textmu}m region compared to Ref. \cite{murakoshi2022vivo}.
+Specifically, for a pump power of 9.75 W, as shown in Figure~\ref{fig:Fig4}(d,h), we compressed the pulse to 243 fs.
+Although we have not fine-tuned the CFBG, the pulse duration is already shorter than that of our previous system (254~fs) \cite{okada2024femtosecond}.
+Moreover, the retrieved spectrum has a very low intensity in the $\geq$ 1.8~{\textmu}m region compared to Ref. \cite{murakoshi2022vivo}.
 This means that we have mostly suppressed the ASE and that the output power of the compressed pulse came purely from the coherent part of the amplified pulse.
 That is also confirmed by a small residual phase within $\pm$ 0.5$\pi$ retrieved from SHG-FROG.